 Several provisions of the bills remain problematic and inconsistent.
 For example, some feel that the listing of specific tasks in defining direct patient care may become outdated quickly and borders on micro management.
-Some feel that the bills need to be clearer in stating that nursing care provided by the

-CENAs is to be under the direction and supervision of the professional nurse.
-Posting the name of a patient's care giver outside the patient's door continues to promote an institutional "feel".
-The goal of improving patient and family communication with caregivers could be easily met by having the staff wear name badges and requiring the charge nurse to be available to identify care givers to those asking to speak to a patient's care giver.
-Though there have been repeated and longstanding attempts to amend this section of nursing home law, and though reform should not be delayed, there is a need to clear up inconsistent language and problematic provisions in this bill.
+Others feel that the legislation needs to be clearer in stating that nursing care provided by the CENAs is to be under the direction and supervision of the professional nurse.
+Though there have been repeated and longstanding attempts to amend this section of nursing home law, and though reform should not be delayed, there is a need to clear up inconsistent language and problematic provisions in this legislation.
 The state's nursing home residents deserve no less.